b10k-io/vesting-token/README.md

 the holder will be able to connect their wallet and see:

-- # of tokens transfered in
+- nb of tokens transfered in
-- # of tokens transfered out
+- nb of tokens transfered out
-- # of tokens held
+- nb of tokens held
-- # of tokens locked
+- nb of tokens locked
-- # of tokens available
+- nb of tokens available

 ### 1.1

 the holder will be able to buy / sell tokens through the dapp interface

+## further utility

+at this time there is no further utility proposed by the team. we are happy to assess further utilities proposed by holders.

 ## private sale